 What about butters?
 Are they good for hair use?

-Butters work pretty much the same as liquid oils, they just have a higher amount of saturated fatty acids, like stearic acid, which contributes to how solid the butter is.
-The difference is that butters will typically not moisturize the hair because they don't contain water.
+Butters, like shea butter or mango butter, work pretty much the same as liquid oils, they just have a higher amount of saturated fatty acids, like stearic acid, which contributes to how solid the butter is.
+Butters have a more difficult time penetrating the hair strand.
 In order to penetrate the hair strand, a fatty acid has to have a pretty small molecular chain in order to penetrate.

 Which oils are you most curious to try?
 Which ones have you tried already?
 Are there any missing on our list that you think we should add?
 Comment below and let us know.